-Continue reading to learn about 10 major health conditions that have been connected to untreated hearing loss.
+Continue reading (select a topic below) to learn about 10 major health conditions that have been connected to untreated hearing loss.

 Researchers have found that a higher body mass index (BMI) and larger waist circumference are associated with a higher risk of hearing loss.
 They have also found that the risk of developing hearing difficulties increases by up to 27% for people who are overweight.
 A separate study discovered that obese teenagers are more likely to develop hearing loss than their peers with lower BMIs.